bitwarden/help/_articles/account/setup-two-step-login-duo.md

 ## Overview

-This article takes you through configuring your Bitwarden Premium account to use Duo two-factor authentication services.
+This article takes you through configuring your Bitwarden Premium or Enterprise Organzation account to use Duo two-factor authentication services.
 You'll sign up for a Duo account, configure Bitwarden to use your new Duo account, and enroll your Bitwarden account and your device for use with Duo's service.

 Once you complete this process, Duo Security's two-factor authentication platform protects access to your Bitwarden data by requiring two-step approval when logging in to your Bitwarden vault.
+If you are using this Duo integration with your Bitwarden enterprise organization, all users in your organization will be required to complete two-factor authentication with Duo when logging into their Bitwarden vault.

 ## Create a Duo Security Account